armin-reichert/pacman/README.md

 .endStateMachine();
 ```

-A more complex state machine is used for defining the global game control.
+A more complex state machine is used for defining the **global game control**.
 It processes game events which
 are created during the game play, for example when Pac-Man finds food or meets ghosts.
 Also the different
 game states like changing the level or the dying animations of Pac-Man and the ghosts are controlled by this
 state machine.
 Further, the individual states are implemented by subclasses of the generic state class.
 This